gesslar/Explorer/README.md

   Available preferences:
   * `speed` - Set the speed of exploration in seconds per step (default: 0.0)
   * `shuffle_max` - Set the maximum number of steps to take before selecting a random exit stub to explore (default: 100).
-If set to 0, Explore will not shuffle.
+If set to 0, Explorer will not shuffle.
   * `zoom_level` - Set the zoom level of the map during exploration (default:
     10)